top of page

 Conclusion: The Unfinished Symphony

-The American story is a gritty, suspenseful drama of a people trying to balance scale with soul.
-Despite our flaws, the data offers an undeniable verdict: the gamble taken by a few outlaws and a Scottish philosopher in 1776 has yielded the most extraordinary era of human progress in history.
-The experiment continues, and the next chapter is ours to write.
+The American story is a gritty drama of a people trying to balance scale with soul.
+The gamble taken in 1776 has yielded the most extraordinary era of progress in history.
+The experiment continues.
+We remain an imperfect union, often hindered by our ancient instincts, but the data proves that if we can keep the faith and strive to be "more perfect," the best chapters are still ahead.

 1 Comment